 - Kids or Adults to find the eggs

-- *Optional* Forts & Armor to Protect yourself! 🙂
+- *Optional* Forts (like this) & Armor to Protect yourself! 🙂

 Easter Egg Hunt Candy Alternative -Video